hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/changelog/7_6_0/upgrade.md

 ## CareGaps Operation Parameters

-Care Gaps operation parameters have dropped, because they are not used or likely to be implemented
+`$care-gaps` operation parameters have dropped, because they are not used or likely to be implemented
 * topic
 * practitioner: is now callable via 'subject' parameter
 * organization
 * program

 Care Gaps Operation parameters added:
-* nonDocument is a new optional parameter that defaults to 'false' which returns standard 'document' bundle for caregaps.
+* nonDocument is a new optional parameter that defaults to 'false' which returns standard 'document' bundle for `$care-gaps`.
 If 'true', this will return summarized subject bundle with only detectedIssue.

 # SDC $populate operation